Five areas. One clear picture of where you are the ceiling.

 Scoring

 This is not for: early-stage founders still finding product-market fit, or businesses that are intentionally founder-led by design.
-The FDI assumes a business that has product, revenue, and team, and is now asking what it needs to structurally change.
+The FDI assumes a business that has product, revenue, and team, and is now asking what needs to structurally change.